 Method 1: Via WinRAR

-Step 1: The first thing will be to have the WinRAR program installed.
+Step 1: Make sure that you have the WinRAR program installed on your PC.
 If you don’t have it, you can officially download it online.

-Step 2: Once we have it installed, we will go to the folder or file that does not allow us to delete.
-We right-click on it and choose “Add to archive”.
+Step 2: Once we have it installed, locate the folder or file that does not allow us to delete it.
+Now right-click on it and choose “Add to archive”.

-Step 3: Inside here we will have to choose and mark the option “Delete files after archiving”.
+Step 3: You have to choose and mark the option “Delete files after archiving”.
 Then click “OK” to start the process.

 Method 2: Via CMD